DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 134: "Cuteness overload for Photoshop ![devicatAww](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_205b69abc2a44c47b939c9033bd04db9/default/light/1.0 "devicatAww") !" -StevenPreston (22-Nov-22)
 * 135: "hes the man of many shorts ![devicatHeh](https://static-cdn.jtvnw.net/emoticons/v2/306362206/default/light/1.0 "devicatHeh") " -SuspiciousTumble: (02-Dec-22)
 * 136: "I'd argue for purple, but I make everything purple so I shouldn't be trusted ![devicatHeh](https://static-cdn.jtvnw.net/emoticons/v2/306362206/default/light/1.0 "devicatHeh") ." -Doctor_Glasgow: (05-Dec-22)
+* 137: "i don't drop swear words. i gently caress them and then lovingly place them exactly where they are meant to be so they stay intact on the way down." -EuphoniumHero6: (08-Dec-22)

 There may be quotes newer than these that have yet to be collected.